Triumph and tragedy at the Monaco Yacht Show

 Patrick Coote, Marketing Director of Fraser Yachts, is unequivocal: "Wow, what a change from 2009, a truly upbeat and positive show with plenty of qualified buyers, serious discussions, realistic prices and positive negotiations.
 The real outcome will only be determined over the next few weeks but our whole team left the show on a high, enthused by the quality and quantity of enquiries.

-"We capitalized on the presence of so many yacht owners and prospective buyers by launching Yachtique, the new services division of the Azimut Benetti Group.
+"We capitalised on the presence of so many yacht owners and prospective buyers by launching Yachtique, the new services division of the Azimut Benetti Group.
 The owners and captains were really excited about the prospect of being able to source every conceivable superyacht service through a single organisation.
 All in all, a really good show."

 Peter Hurzeler at Ocean Independence concurs, saying, " It was busy and a very good week with several deals coming to maturity, including Marc Haendle's sale of the 35.5m new build motor yacht Courage.
 Overall, it was excellent and we signed two letters of intent during the show and a memorandum of agreement."